jcwynder/task-management-app/README.md

 After creating my HTML structure, I moved onto the `<styles.css>` file to apply styling to the app.

-I did not implementa great deal of styling.
+I did not implement a great deal of styling.
 The styling I applied is used to control the layout, appearance, and readability of elements in the task management interface—especially the filter dropdown, table, and status indicators.

 Here's a list of the applied styles I used and their intended purpose: